jbloomlab/RBD_nanoparticle_vaccine/README.md

 ## Repo organization

 The [MouseNeuts.ipynb](https://github.com/jbloomlab/RBD_nanoparticle_vaccine/blob/organize_repo/MouseNeuts.ipynb) notebook contains analyses using [neutcurve](https://jbloomlab.github.io/neutcurve/) to calculate IC50 values for serum samples from mice immunized with RBD vaccine constructs as described in the manuscriptlinked above.
+This noteboook will typically render better on GitHub in the markdown version ([MouseNeuts.md](https://github.com/jbloomlab/RBD_nanoparticle_vaccine/blob/organize_repo/MouseNeuts.md))

 The [all_neut_results.csv](https://github.com/jbloomlab/RBD_nanoparticle_vaccine/blob/organize_repo/all_neut_results.csv) file contains IC50s and additioonal metadata for all samples run for this project, including samples that were run more than once.